2019 Coke Zero Sugar 400: Television

-NBC Sports covered the race on the television side.
-Rick Allen, 2000 Coke Zero 400 winner Jeff Burton and two-time Coke Zero 400 winner Dale Earnhardt Jr. called in the booth for the race.
-Steve Letarte called from the NBC Peacock Pit Box on pit road.
+NBC Sports covered the race, with Rick Allen, 2000 Pepsi 400 winner Jeff Burton and two-time Coke Zero 400 winner Dale Earnhardt Jr. calling the race from the broadcast booth and Steve Letarte calling from the NBC Peacock Pit Box on pit road.
 Dave Burns, Marty Snider and Kelli Stavast reported from pit lane during the race.
 During the lengthy red flag for lightning, television coverage eventually switched over to NBCSN, where the official announcement of the end of the race was made.